UkoeHB/bevy_cobweb/src/react/REACT.md

 ## System Events

 You can send data directly to a system spawned as a [`SystemCommand`](bevy_cobweb::prelude::SystemCommand) by sending it a system event.
+The biggest advantage here is being able to move data into a system.

 For example, using the [`SystemEvent`](bevy_cobweb::prelude::SystemEvent) system parameter to consume the event data:
 ```rust